 Introduction

-The ACTA was established pursuant to the FCC Report and Order in the 2000 Biennial Review of Part 68 of the Commission’s Rules and Regulations, CC Docket No. 99-216, FCC 00-400, adopted November 9, 2000 and released December 21, 2000 (“Order” or “R&O”).
-The Order directed the industry, through the co-sponsorship and support of ATIS and TIA to establish the ACTA as the balanced and open body that would assume the Commission’s Part 68 role for those items privatized in the Order (§68.602).
+The Administrative Council for Terminal Attachments (ACTA) was established pursuant to the Federal Communications Commission (FCC) Report and Order in the 2000 Biennial Review of Part 68 of the Commission’s Rules and Regulations, CC Docket No. 99-216, FCC 00-400, adopted November 9, 2000, and released December 21, 2000 (“Order” or “R&O”).
+The Order directed the industry, through the co-sponsorship and support of the Alliance for Telecommunications Industry Solutions (ATIS) and the Telecommunications Industry Association (TIA) to establish the ACTA as the balanced and open body that would assume the Commission’s Part 68 role for those items privatized in the Order (§68.602).

 In October 2017, the FCC released new rules (FCC-17-135) regarding Hearing Aid Compatibility (HAC) for wireline and wireless handsets.
-The Report & Order amends Part 68 to apply, for purposes of HAC compliance, the same testing, attestations of compliance, registration, labeling, and complaint handling requirements that currently apply to Customer Premises Equipment (CPE) that is directly connected to the public switched telephone network (PSTN) to advanced communications services (ACS) telephonic CPE such as Voice over Internet Protocol (VoIP) telephones.
-These rule amendments require “responsible parties” for ACS telephonic CPE to register such equipment in the ACTA terminal equipment database.
+This Report & Order amends Part 68 to apply, for purposes of HAC compliance, the same testing, attestations of compliance, registration, labeling, and complaint handling requirements that currently apply to Customer Premises Equipment (CPE) that is directly connected to the Public Switched Telephone Network (PSTN) to Advanced Communications Services (ACS) telephonic CPE such as Voice over Internet Protocol (VoIP) telephones.
+These rule amendments require “Responsible Parties” for ACS telephonic CPE to register such equipment in the ACTA terminal equipment database.

+Additional historical information on the ACTA and Part 68 is available in the presentation ACTA and Part 68: Past, Present, and Future, available on the Part 68 website at https://part68.org/documents/presentations/.

 Mission & Scope